James Rodriguez, Thomas Müller, Robert Lewandowski and the Bundesliga's best set to star at the 2018 FIFA World Cup in Russia

-In preliminary squad: Leon Balogun (Mainz)
+In final squad: Leon Balogun (Mainz)

 Had been in contention: Victor Osimhen (Wolfsburg), Anthony Ujah (Mainz)

 Mainz defender Leon Balogun has been fighting relegation for most of the season, but that hasn't affected his chances.
 He's started Nigeria's last five matches, and even captained the Super Eagles in their final qualifier against Algeria.
 He will join English Premier League club Brighton and Hove Albion after the tournament.